 BELL Academy Sponsorship Request for 2018

-You Can Help Sponsor This Summer’s BELL Academy
+You Can Help Sponsor Next Summer’s BELL Academy

 From Ice Cream to T-Shirts, Braille Paper to Pizza

-Please consider the opportunity to help sponsor some part of the Braille Enrichment for Literacy and Learning (BELL) Academy this summer, to be conducted from Monday, July 17 through Friday, July 28, 2017 in Perth Amboy, N.J.
+Please consider the opportunity to help sponsor some part of the Braille Enrichment for Literacy and Learning (BELL) Academy next summer, to be conducted in Perth Amboy, N.J.
+The BELL Academy dates for 2018 are to be determined.
+When finalized, we will announce to all.

 The BELL Academy is a two-week program for visually impaired and blind children ages 4 through 12, many of whom have had minimal exposure to braille.
 The program presents opportunities to enhance braille and blindness skills.
 Instruction in activities of daily living furthers the children’s independence and self-sufficiency.
 Blind mentors and volunteers provide excellent role models, keeping expectations high and proving that blindness is not the characteristic that defines one’s future.
 All BELL Academy children receive a free white cane and a free slate and stylus from the NFB.